 The Office of the Vice-President Research & Innovation (VPRI) has posted COVID-19 Essential Information for Researchers.
 This includes ‘Ramping Up Research,’ which discusses principles for campus coordination, integration and fieldwork requirements, procedures and more; researchers’ FAQs, such as queries about equipment and supplies, HR, funding, ethics, travel and more; and key documents for researchers.
 This VPRI site also posts a list of York University researchers sharing expertise on and publishing articles about COVID-19, which is weekly updated.

 Throughout York University’s response to the COVID-19 pandemic, York has remained focused on the health and safety of our students, faculty, and staff.
-This commitment has never wavered and remains the guiding tenet as the University implements a carefully planned and measured return to its campuses.
+This commitment has never wavered and remains the guiding tenet as the University complies with current restrictions.

 The Division of Finance and Administration oversees the university’s information technology services, facilities services, community safety and ancillary services, and continues to focus on three objectives: promoting campus health and safety, supporting academic and research excellence, and meeting the diverse operational needs of the university.